RiakJam/studymateai/README.md

 [Link](https://www.canva.com/design/DAGxoq9Coro/VGoQYJ03x6AZuZqDMuNuJg/edit?utm_content=DAGxoq9Coro&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton)

 ## AI Prompt
+ Create an AI website that generates flashcards and store the flashcards to the postgressql database.
  Create the following pages.
 Use flask in the python file, postgress sql schema and remote render connection.
-The html pages page should use the following colors
+The html pages page should use the following colors.
   --primary: #ffce00;
   --secondary: #6a5acd;
   --accent: #00d4ff;